MrHWest/WishMaster/readme.md

 ## Initial database setup
 Prior to running the application, the database needs to be set up.
 This can be achieved by running the SQL query in *src/main/resources/mySQL/create-db.sql*

+After the database has been set up, you can add dummy data by running the SQL query in *src/main/resources/mySQL/insert-dummy-data.sql*